weatherlink/v2-api/_pages/api-key.md

   nav: "navMain"
 ---

 The WeatherLink v2 API is in a beta test phase.
 API Keys and access to the API is currently limited to selected beta testers.
 At this time API users can not create their own API Keys.
-Instead, each beta tester will be contacted an API Key to use.
+Instead, each beta tester will be contacted and receive an API Key to use.